crate/cloud-tutorials/docs/edge.rst

 have to be met in order for it to work.
 This tutorial therefore serves as an end-to-end walkthrough of the process and prerequisites.

+In this tutorial, we first introduce the signup and configuration process for a local Kubernetes installation.
+Next, we explain the process end-to-end for using AKS and EKS services.
+Finally, we outline the installation method for some lightweight Kubernetes distributions, like K3s and Microk8s.

 .. rubric:: Table of contents

 .. contents::